 To prove a charge of 1st Degree Negligent Driving, it must be shown that you were:

 - Operating a vehicle negligently (by failing to exercise ordinary care) AND

 - That you endangered or were likely to endanger a person or property AND

 - You exhibited the effects of consuming intoxicants.

-Your attorney can raise arguments that range from a lack of probable cause to pull you over to failure to produce sufficient evidence that you were exhibiting the effects of consuming alcohol.
-Your lawyer should do an independent investigation to uncover evidence that can be used to negotiate a full case dismissal or a reduction to a noncriminal traffic infraction.
-You always have the option to try your case at trial and your lawyer should go over the risks and the strength of your case before you decide on this option.
+A good lawyer should do an independent investigation to uncover evidence that can be used to negotiate a full case dismissal or a reduction to a non-criminal traffic infraction.
+If that's not possible, you always have the option to try your case at trial.
+Your Negligent Driving lawyer should go over the risks and the strength of your case before you decide on this option.

-Cristine Beckwith is an attorney who has a proven track record for winning criminal traffic offense cases in the courtrooms of King, Pierce, and Thurston County, including the cities of Tacoma, Seattle, Puyallup, Olympia, and Bellevue, WA.
-She has offices in Seattle and Tacoma and can be called for a free consultation.
+At Beckwith Law, we have a proven track record for winning criminal traffic offense cases in the courtrooms of King, Pierce, Snohomish, Thurston, & Kitsap County, including the cities of Tacoma, Seattle, Everett, Puyallup, Kent, Olympia, & Bellevue, WA.

 We have offices in Seattle and Tacoma and can be called for a free consultation any day of the week (including after-hours).